-1. Except as provided below otherwise permitted by the State Board of Education or state law, a professional employee must hold at all times a valid North Carolina license appropriate to the his or her position in which he or she is employed.
+1. Except as otherwise permitted by the State Board of Education or state law, a professional employee must hold at all times a valid North Carolina license appropriate to his or her position.

 2. To the extent possible, all professional teaching assignments will be in the area of the professional employee's license except as may be otherwise allowed by state and federal law and State Board policy.
-In addition, all professional teachers employed to teach core academic subjects must be "highly qualified" as required by NCLB the State Board of Education.
+In addition, all professional teachers employed to teach core academic subjects must be "highly qualified" as required by the State Board of Education.
 Core academic subjects include English, reading or language arts, mathematics, science, foreign languages, civics and government, economics, arts, history, and geography.

-3. The board encourages lateral entry into the teaching profession by skilled individuals from the private sector who meet state licensing requirements.
+3. The board encourages lateral entry into the teaching profession by skilled individuals from the private sector who meet state licensing residency licensure requirements.